JoeMelko/joemelko.github.io/posts/Unsatisfied.md

 - they are *very* expensive to compute
 - they only contain information from the point in training where they are computed

-As a result, there have been efforts to mitigate these problems by
+As a result, there have been efforts to mitigate these problems by:

 - reducing dimensionality using random projections
 - sampling across different model states